Photo Gallery

 Piper Mt.
 Trail: This woods road makes various steep drops and climbs down to Bowser Pond.
 It bears left at Bowser Pond trail and curls around a marsh area before climbing up to Piper Mt.
 Road.
 Crossing onto Middleton Town Forest take a right and at the top of the hill another right onto a foot path to Piper Mt. and it's ledges.

-Beauty Knob Trail: Beginning from the large clearing at the upper section of North trail.
+Beauty Knob Trail ~ .2 MILES: This trail begins from the large clearing at the upper section of North trail at 1 mile.
+It can be used as a loop with Beauty Ledge trail.
 Following blue blazes climb easily through young forest taking a left past broken rock where a porcupine lives.
 Walk over a sandy area where a tree fell over leaving exposed sand.
 Look down just past this on the right...there are snake skin orchids growing here!
 Begin climbing as you switchback moderately through a pine glade over a few large stones.
-Break back into hardwoods and make a short level walk to Beauty Ledge trail.
+Entering back into hardwoods make a short level walk to Beauty Ledge trail.
 Take a right to climb to the knob and ledges.

 No comments: